List of Dai of the Dawoodi Bohra

 Qur'anic verse 33:33 inscribed at Al-Aqmar Mosque signifying the purity of Ahl al-Bayt [and their Du'at].

 This is a list of Dai of the Dawoodi Bohra.
-The Dawoodi Bohra are a sect of Shia Islam, whose leader is the Dai.
+The Dawoodi Bohra are a sect of Shia Islam, whose leader is the Da'i al-Mutlaq.

-According to Fatimid (Taiyabi, Mustali, Ismaili) tradition, after the death of Imām Al-Amir, al-Malika al-Sayyida (Hurratul-Malika) instituted the Da'i al-Mutlaq to run the da'wah from Yemen in the name of Imām Taiyab abi al-Qasim.
+According to Ismaili, Fatimid, Mustali,(Taiyabi) tradition, after the death of Imām Al-Amir, al-Malika al-Sayyida (Hurratul-Malika) instituted the Da'i al-Mutlaq to run the da'wah from Yemen in the name of Imām Taiyab abi al-Qasim.
 This article gives short history and the list of the Dawoodi Bohra Dā'īs, their Mawazeen/Mukasir (associates) and The Walī-ul-Hind (Indian Walīs) ("representatives" or "caretakers" when the Dais were seated at Yemen).

+Tayyibi Isma'ilism (الطيبية) is the only surviving sect of the Musta'li branch of Isma'ilism, the other being the extinct Hafizi branch.
+Followers of Tayyibi Isma'ilism are found in various Bohra communities: Dawoodi, Sulaymani, and Alavi.

+The Tayyibi originally split from the Fatimid Caliphate-supporting Hafizi branch by supporting the right of Abu'l-Qasim al-Tayyib to the Imamate.
+See Musta'li Ismailism and Tayyibi Isma'ilism for further information.